Table of Contents

 What is Absolute Drawdown?

 Absolute drawdown measures the amount of initial risk involved in the investment.
 The absolute drawdown shows how big the loss is compared to the initial deposit during the trading.
-If the absolute drawdown value is 0, this means that no capital was at risk.
+If the absolute drawdown value is 0, no capital is at risk.

 Formula: Absolute Drawdown = Initial Deposit – Minimal Equity